mathcodes/Portfolio/README.md

 ## Installation
 Click around, take your time, and hit me up :+1: !
 ## Usage
 Just enjoy, and consider hiring me!!!
-You will not regret it :exclamation:
-## License
-NA
-## Contributing
-Be sure to :telephone_receiver: or :email: :exclamation:
+You will not regret it :exclamation:  Be sure to :telephone_receiver: or :email: :exclamation:
-## Tests

-## Questions

 Name: __Jonathan P Christie__
 GitHub: [mathcodes](https://github.com/mathcodes)